 The CREATE and INSERT statements should be in one file called db_setup.sql.

 This should include CREATE DATABASE and USE DATABASE commands such that the file can be automatically run.
+You should ensure you drop your database, at the top of the file (e.g., “DROP DATABASE IF EXISTS sports;”); this means there is a fresh instance of the database and data each time db_setup.sql is run.

 The three SQL queries should be in another file called sql_queries.sql

 This should also include the USE DATABASE command such that the file can be automatically run.

-If you used the queries 3.5, 3.6 and 3.7 in your PHP code you still need to include them in the sql_queries.sql – otherwise they will not be marked.
+If you used the queries 3.5, 3.6 and 3.7 in your Node.js code you still need to include them in the sql_queries.sql – otherwise they will not be marked.
 For task 3 only the .sql files will be used for marking.

-Task 4: Use PHP to Interact with the Database and create some dynamic Web Content
+Task 4: Use Node.js to Interact with the Database and create some dynamic Web Content

-This section is the PHP code you will write to connect to the database and display some results based on input data or choices made by the user of your website.
-There should be at least one dynamic MySQL query where “dynamic” means the MySQL statement is not static but dynamically constructed based on one or more PHP variables (e.g. input from a URL query string or an HTML form, data retrieved from another MySQL query, data read from a PHP function such as date(), etc).
+This part of the assessment requires you to create a Node.js application to connect to your database and display some results based on input data or choices made by the user of your website.

-Please provide brief, clear comments.
-You can lose marks if you do not comment your code.
+As a minimum, you should ensure you have a single "index.js" that serves four routes, each route should have a related EJS template (see, the week 10 lab class for guidance on how to do this):

+the homepage - served on / and may well contain summaries of the data in the database.

+view all - this will display a list of records.

+view one - displays a single record.

+update one – updates a record.

+The structure of your application should be as follows:

+├── app

+│ ├── index.js

+│ ├── package.json

+| ├── views

+| | ├── index.ejs

+| | ├ .... other views

+| ├── public

+| | ├── main.css

+| | ├── ... other static assets

+Note: You are welcome to add further files and folders, as long as you based your project conforms to the above.